Roku Stick Plus vs. Amazon Fire TV Stick 4K: Which is Best?

-- You’ll need a streaming stick for each TV that you want to stream on.
+- You need a streaming stick for each TV that you want to stream on.

 - Streaming devices have minimal free content.

-- You’ll need a fast internet and a strong connection.
+- You need fast internet and a strong connection.
 The more devices that are streaming simultaneously, the better your connection speed needs to be.
 I recommend at least 20/mbps for one flawless stream.

 - You can’t “cut the cord” and get great content by buying a $50 streaming device.
 Streaming devices are your platform for the services that you’ll need to buy.
 Your streaming device is your new cable box.
 Services like Netflix, Amazon, Hulu, HBO, and Showtime provide great content and cost around $15/month.